Loading lesson…

 The big idea: environmental cost of AI inference is a design constraint, not just a reporting obligation.
 Right-sizing models, routing intelligently, and choosing low-carbon infrastructure are the three highest-leverage moves in a deployer's control.

-What is the core idea behind "Environmental Cost of AI Inference: What the Numbers Actually Mean"?
+What is the main idea of "Environmental Cost of AI Inference: What the Numbers Actually Mean"?

-Which best describes the scope of "Environmental Cost of AI Inference: What the Numbers Actually Mean"?
+Which action would help you apply "Environmental Cost of AI Inference: What the Numbers Actually Mean" responsibly?